What is Enterprise Resource Planning (ERP)?

 Primary Functions of ERP

 ERP provides a host of services for companies trying to improve how efficiently they operate.
-The system used is constantly updated to offer the speediest and most reliable services.
+The systems are constantly being updated by the proprietors to offer the speediest and most reliable services.

 ERP works particularly well for tracking and managing things such as a company’s capacity for production, cash levels, raw materials at its disposal, payroll information, and purchase orders.